Hong Kong, China shares weaker as rally pauses; Foxconn surges

 By Vikram Subhedar

-HONG KONG, Nov 5 Hong Kong shares eased slightly on Monday, as caution ahead of the U.S. presidential elections spurred mild profit-taking in financials after a strong run-up last week lifted the Hang Seng Index to a 15-month high.
+HONG KONG, Nov 5 Hong Kong shares eased slightly on Monday, as caution ahead of the U.S. presidential elections spurred mild profit-taking after a strong run-up last week lifted the local benchmark to a 15-month high.

-The Hang Seng ended 0.5 percent down at 22,006.4 points, after recording a 2.6 percent gain last week.
+The Hang Seng Index fell 0.4 percent to 22,026.1 by the midday trading break after recording a 2.6 percent gain last week.
 The index is up nearly 20 percent this year.

-Shares closed up 31.9 percent in their biggest ever single-day jump adding $820 million to Foxconn International's market value.
-Foxconn shares are still down nearly 28 percent this year.

-On the mainland, the CSI300 of the top Shanghai and Shenzhen listings closed down 0.2 percent and the Shanghai Composite eased 0.1 percent.
+On the mainland, the CSI300 of the top Shanghai and Shenzhen listings and the Shanghai Composite were down 0.4 percent.

 "But the flow of funds into Asia is on and Hong Kong is one of the biggest beneficiaries," said Kaan, recommending investors to keep adding blue chips such as Hutchison Whampoa on any weakness.